 The trail heads north into City Park, a large and beautiful space that hosts a variety of recreational activities.
 Crossing Park Road, the trail continues next to Dubuque Street, gradually moving away from the river as it turns into a sidepath on Foster Road and heads west.
 Users can either continue on Foster Road through the Elks Lodge grounds and golf course to reach Crandic Park at the bend in the river or can turn onto Mackinaw Drive and head through a residential subdivision to pick up the trail along the river again and head into Waterworks Prairie Park.

-At this point, the trail becomes essentially a sidepath, continuing north on Dubuque Street, tracing the east edge of Waterworks Park and heading all the way into the suburb of North Liberty.
+At this point, the trail continues north on Dubuque Street, tracing the east edge of Waterworks Park and heading all the way into the suburb of North Liberty.
 This stretch may not be as scenic as the trail's beginnings, but it does provide a useful commuting route for residents.
 From there, the trail continues along Mehaffey Bridge Road and across the river to the east bank.
 After crossing the river, the trail comes to an end by the parking lot for the Sugar Bottom Campground (2192 Mehaffey Bridge Rd NE, Solon).

 TrailLink is a free service provided by Rails-to-Trails conservancy